Dry Needling Therapy for Neck Pain

 This varies greatly.
 Some patients experience significant relief after just one session.
 For chronic conditions, a course of 4-6 sessions is often recommended.
 Your therapist will create a personalized treatment plan for you.

-How quickly will I see results from dry needling?
+How quickly will I see results for neck pain from dry needling?

 FAQ Icon